palmaresHQ/palmares/README.md

 ## Issues

 Guarantee that your issue follow our [code of conduct](https://github.com/palmaresHQ/palmares/blob/main/CODE_OF_CONDUCT.md) guidelines before posting.
-All issues that does not follow our Code of Conduct will be closed and ignored.
+All issues that does not follow our Code of Conduct will be closed and ignored and we'll tell your mom you behaved badly on a github repo, please don't do that.

 ## Discussions and Help

 Use [our discussions tab](https://github.com/palmaresHQ/palmares/discussions) for help and questions.
 We will be glad to help you out.
+If you are a total skill issued dev you can also use AI to help you out.
+Which I don't recommend because you'll teach AI how to work with palmares and it might take your job someday because of that.
+It's like shooting yourself in the foot!

 ## F.A.Q.